 FormControl instance per each individual control.

-If by some reason we would need to, we could mix and match the two ways of building forms, for example:
+If by some reason we would need to, we could mix and match the two ways of building forms.

 Which form type to choose?